-Against a background of increasing Court, Tribunal and litigation costs, many people are considering Mediation as a way of resolving their employment and commercial disputes.
+Against a background of increasing Court, Tribunal and litigation costs, many people are considering Mediation as a way of resolving their employment disputes.
 Mediation is an important form of alternative dispute resolution (ADR).
-In other words, it is one of the mechanisms that can be used by the parties to a dispute to avoid or conclude litigation (court proceedings).
+In other words, it is one of the mechanisms that can be used by the parties to a dispute to avoid or conclude litigation (court or Employment Tribunal proceedings).

 Mediation can usefully be defined as “a confidential, non-binding yet structured process that involves the intervention of an acceptable, independent and impartial third party (the mediator) who has no authoritative or decision-making power but who assists the parties in a dispute to reach a mutually acceptable settlement”.

 Certain key principles are contained in this definition and to some degree these differentiate Mediation from other forms of dispute resolution.
 Mediation is:

 - not restrictive (i.e.: in relation to any further legal proceedings or actions);

 - a process where the decision-making authority always rests with the parties themselves

 Mediation is usually a cheaper, quicker and less stressful process than litigation through the Courts or Tribunals.
 Lincoln based Lincs Law Employment Solicitors offers a full range of services dealing with employment and workplace Mediation.
 These services include both acting as the Mediator or alternatively acting for one party in a Mediation.